-Read committed is a consistency model which strengthens read uncommitted committed by preventing dirty reads: transactions are not allowed to observe writes from transactions which do not commit.
+Read committed is a consistency model which strengthens read uncommitted by preventing dirty reads: transactions are not allowed to observe writes from transactions which do not commit.

 Read committed is a transactional model: operations (usually termed “transactions”) can involve several primitive sub-operations performed in order.
 It is also a multi-object property: operations can act on multiple objects in the system.